makrai/notes/liu1907-RoBERTa-robustly-optimed.md

   * can match or exceed the performance of every model published after it
 * we achieves SOTA results on GLUE, RACE and SQuAD
   * 88.5 on the public GLUE leaderboard, matching the 88.4 reported by Yang+
-  * new SOTA on 4/9 of the GLUE tasks: MNLI, QNLI, RTE and STS-B. We also
+  * new SOTA on 4/9 of the GLUE tasks: MNLI, QNLI, RTE and STS-B
   * match SOTA results on SQuAD and RACE

 # 1 Intro